doublerook777/Sih-26-136/docs/SCHEMA.md

 - `rubric_snapshot_json` on both `applications` and `evaluations` is a frozen copy of the weights used at scoring time.
 Never recompute a historical score from the live rubric.
   See roadmap section 2c.
+- `Pilot.security_status` defaults to `"pending"` and `Pilot.risk_level` is nullable.
+  A pilot is created before either is known, per `docs/API.md`'s `POST /pilots` response.
+  Do not make these required fields with no default, the insert will fail.
 - No migrations.
 Schema change means: delete the dev DB, run `seed.py` again.